Deficiency Judgments After Foreclosure in Illinois

 • the sale price was less than the total debt (the total debt is the amount of the judgment plus expenses up to the date of redemption).
 (735 Ill.
 Comp.
 Stat. § 5/15-1604(a)).

-In Illinois, if the borrower redeems after the foreclosure sale, the in rem deficiency judgment preserves the lender's right to a lien on the property for the debt balance that remains after the owner pays the redemption amount.
+In Illinois, if the borrower redeems after the foreclosure sale, the in rem deficiency judgment preserves the lender's right to a lien on the property for the remaining debt balance after the owner pays the redemption amount.
 (735 Ill.
 Comp.
 Stat. § 5/15-1604(b)).

 Deficiency Judgment After a Short Sale in Illinois